cmccarthyIrl/spring-cucumber-sauce-labs/README.md

     ...
 </dependecies>
 ```
-> To integrate the framework with Sauce Labs set the following values in the `AbstractPage.class`
+> To integrate the framework with Browserstack set the following values in the `AbstractPage.class`

 ```java
      public static String username = System.getenv("BROWSERSTACK_USERNAME");